MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 Implementation Notes
 --------------------

-The B-ON specification does not include any implementation details.
-B-ON implementors are free to use whatever techniques they deem appropriate to implement the specification, with (or without) collaboration of any Java virtual machine provider.
-B-ON experts have taken great care not to mention any special Java virtual machines, nor any of their special features, in order to encourage fair competing implementations.
+The BON specification does not include any implementation details.
+BON implementors are free to use whatever techniques they deem appropriate to implement the specification, with (or without) collaboration of any Java virtual machine provider.
+BON experts have taken great care not to mention any special Java virtual machines, nor any of their special features, in order to encourage fair competing implementations.